alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 ## Tackling the trigonometry

 *This next section features a walkthrough of the trigonometry involved in drawing these hook shapes.
-This is the bit I find most interesting and omitting it would feel like saying "draw the rest of the owl", but if it's not your cup of tea, you can skip to the pretty pictures.*
+It's probably not 100% rigorous, but it's the bit I find most interesting and omitting it entirely would feel like saying ["and then draw the rest of the owl"](https://knowyourmeme.com/memes/how-to-draw-an-owl), but if it's not your cup of tea, you can skip to the pretty pictures.*

 **Let's start by considering the straight line, up to the loop.**
 This is the part I'm thinking about: